mozilla/discourse-mozilla-gcm/README.md

 ## Running tests

-Clone this plugin into `plugins/discourse-mozilla-groups-api` in the root of your Discourse source dir.
+Clone this plugin into `plugins/discourse-mozilla-gcm` in the root of your Discourse source dir.

-Use `RAILS_ENV=test rake plugin:spec[discourse-mozilla-groups-api]` to run the tests.
+Use `RAILS_ENV=test rake plugin:spec[discourse-mozilla-gcm]` to run the tests.

 ## Licence